Jbleezy/BO1-Reimagined/README.md

 * Upgraded: removed explosion effect from shooting the same human zombie multiple times

 #### Baby Gun
+* Decreased range by 6.25%
 * Fixed a bug that caused an error to happen when shrinking enemies and allowing them to regrow many times throughout a game

 #### Wave Gun
 * Gives 50 points for each kill
+* Decreased range by 6.25%
+* Decreased amount of zombies killed per frame from 9 to 8

 ### Equipment